chika-games/RPG-Maker-Specifications/README.md

 # RPGMaker 2000/2003 Specifications
 ## Introduction
-This repository contains various specifications and layouts of RPG Maker 2000/2003 assets, such as image and map files.
+This repository contains various specifications and file layouts of RPG Maker 2000/2003 assets, such as image and map files.

 ### Table of Contents
 * [Introduction](#introduction)